Relationship and Sex Education Curriculum

-The statutory implementation for 'Relationships Education' has been delayed till the summer term 2021; due to Covid 19.
+The statutory implementation for 'Relationships Education' was delayed until the summer term 2021; due to Covid 19.
 When implemented, it will become a statutory subject for all primary schools.

 At St Paul's, we now deliver our Relationship and Education Curriculum through Ten:Ten's programme in Relationship Education for Catholic primary schools, Life to the Full.
 Ten:Ten Resources are used widely across many Catholic schools in England and The Catholic Education Service have approved Ten:Ten curriculum content and standard of resources to ensure schools undertake their statutory duty.